racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Components.md

 ## ejabberd
 **[ejabberd][ejabberdlink]** is an XMPP application server.
 It is a distributed, fault-tolerant technology that allows the creation of large-scale instant messaging applications.
-The server can reliably support thousands of simultaneous users on a single node and has been designed to provide exceptional standards of fault tolerance. ejabberd is used in PyLabs as communication platform between the PyLabs agents and the agent controller.
+The server can reliably support thousands of simultaneous users on a single node and has been designed to provide exceptional standards of fault tolerance. ejabberd is used in Pylabs as communication platform between the Pylabs agents and the agent controller.

 ## Monitoring Agent